Prada mixes romantic and urban for "raw elegance" in Milan

 The designer created handbags in tweed, giving a sporty touch to luxury items.

-The Hong-Kong listed fashion house, which competes with LVMH's Louis Vuitton (LVMH.PA) and PPR's (PRTP.PA) Gucci, said on Tuesday preliminary revenues rose 29 percent to 3.3 billion euros for the 12 months ended in January.
+The Hong-Kong listed fashion house, which competes with LVMH's Louis Vuitton and PPR's Gucci, said on Tuesday preliminary revenues rose 29 percent to 3.3 billion euros ($4.36 billion) for the 12 months ended in January.

 The company declined to comment on Thursday on media reports that it may buy Milan's renowned coffee house Cova, located in Via Montenapoleone, in the heart of the fashion district.